onflow/flow/docs/content/dapp-development/contract-testing.md

 Achieving good test coverage is vital for assuring the quality of code written to be deployed on the Flow blockchain.

 Automated tests can be run locally in the Flow emulator, and on the Flow testnet.
-These tests should include both unit tests; to exercise each feature of a contract, and integration tests; to exercise the behaviour of different parts of the project as a whole.
+These tests should include both unit tests; to exercise each feature of a contract, and integration tests; to exercise the behavior of different parts of the project as a whole.

 Human-driven tests, in which individual testers work manually through user stories via the project's user interface or custom transactions, can also be performed locally.
 Tests with groups of testers can be performed similarly on testnet in a similar manner.